-Entitled to Have You: Peter Campbell does Type B with a German au pair that his neighbors hired.
+Entitled to Have You: Pete Campbell does Type B with a German au pair that his neighbors hired.
 He goes through some trouble to fix a dress with red wine or some such spilled on it, but it's only after he returns it that she tells him she already has a boyfriend.
 Her reactions indicate that it was naivety about his intentions rather than an attempt to use him, but he still forces himself on her a bit later.
 This comes back to bite him when the neighbor finds out.

 Everybody Must Get Stoned: In "The Crash", Cutler brings a "doctor" to the office to give most of the cast speed to help them get through a very sad and busy day.

 Everybody Smokes: to the point of Lampshade Hanging when the first season's DVD packaging looked like a giant Zippo lighter and the first episode is titled "Smoke Gets In Your Eyes."